 Daily Routines & Housekeeping

-- You are responsible for the content and maintenance of your mailbox on the University server.
-Check your mailbox regularly and remove any messages accordingly so as to remain within your limited disk quota.
+- You are responsible for the content and maintenance of your mailbox.
+Check your mailbox regularly and remove any messages accordingly so as to remain within your mail quota.
 Messages sent to a full mailbox are bounced back to the sender.

-- Be cautious with mailing lists subscriptions - these can generate a huge amount of mail in a short time and fill up your mailbox on the University server.
+- Be cautious with mailing lists subscriptions - these can generate a huge amount of mail in a short time and fill up your mailbox.
 It is advisable to unsubscribe from mailing lists if you are going to be away from your computer for several days.

 - Develop an orderly filing system for email messages you wish to keep; delete unwanted ones to free disk space.